 Kefalotyri or kefalotiri is a traditional cheese made from sheep milk and/or goat's milk in Greece and Cyprus, dating back to the Byzantine era.
 It is a hard, light-yellow cheese with a sharp flavour and dry texture.
 The colour varies from yellow to white depending upon the mixture of milk used.
 Young cheeses are aged for a minimum of two to three months, whereas aged Kefalotyri can be a year old or more with a dry, stronger flavour.

-Kefalotyri tastes similar to Gruyere; however it is harder and saltier.
-The cheese is consumed as is or added to a wide variety of pasta, meat and cooked vegetable dishes.
-It is also traditionally served fried in strips or cubes for a dish called Saganaki.
-This cheese is especially suited for grating atop sauces, pizza, stews and salads.
-Ideal for cheeseboards, the tangy cheese is served with fresh seasonal fruit, such as pears, figs and grapes alongside red wine and sausages.
+Kefalotyri tastes similar to Gruyere; however, it is harder and saltier.
+The cheese is consumed as is or used in pasta, meat and cooked vegetable dishes.
+It is also traditionally served fried in strips or cubes for a dish called saganaki.
+Ideal for cheeseboards, the tangy cheese is served with fresh seasonal fruit, such as pears, figs and grapes, alongside red wine and sausages.